oscaram007/webforge/README.md

 **Skill involved:** Systems Thinking · Big-Picture Planning

 Before writing a single line of code, a developer needs to understand how every piece will interact with every other piece.
-The editor, the live preview, the file manager, the save system, the sharing feature, the offline mode — these are not separate things bolted together.
+The editor, the live preview, the file manager, the save system, the sharing feature, the offline mode.
+These are not separate things bolted together.
 A change to one can quietly break something in another.

 > 🏛️ **Library comparison:** When a librarian plans a renovation, they do not just
 > think about the new reading area in isolation.
 They think about how it affects foot
-> traffic, shelving access, the children's section, and the emergency exits — all at
+> traffic, shelving access, the children's section, and the emergency exits all at
 > the same time.
 Software design works exactly the same way.

 ---